godotengine/godot-docs/getting_started/step_by_step/intro_to_the_editor_interface.rst

 AssetLib.

 You’ll use the **2D workspace** for all types of games.
-On top of 2D games that is where you’ll build your interfaces.
+On top of 2D games, that is where you’ll build your interfaces.
 Press F1 to access it.
 |image15|

 In the **3D workspace**, you can work with meshes, lights, and design